Checklist – Things to check following the import of a client record from one of our integration partners

 What can be imported?

-Firstly, we should clarify that we don't intend to entirely replace data entry in Voyant Adviser.
+Firstly, we should clarify that importing from an integration partner does not entirely replace data entry in Voyant AdviserGo.
 However, most of the key items needed to create a client case in Voyant can be imported.
 The data imported varies with the third-party sending the data, however, the data usually includes:

-Other items that for accurate modelling require more complex information than can be gathered from the third-party data are captured as basic details in the fact find, alerting you to the need for further review, but must still be entered into Voyant manually.
-Generally, items that are not importable are:
+Other items that for accurate modelling require more complex information than can be gathered from the third-party data must still be entered into Voyant manually.
+Items that are not importable vary with the third-party sender, but generally include:

 Addressing Errors Following Import

-After importing you may receive a message stating that the plan has errors.
+After importing you may receive one or more error messages.
 Don’t be alarmed.
 This message does not indicate a problem with the data imported.
 Rather, some of the items imported need additional information in order to be effectively modelled in Voyant.

-2. Warnings will appear at the bottom of the screen.
-These are clickable links, which will take you directly to the item in the plan that needs attention.
-Be sure to read the flagged messages as they usually provide a good description of what needs to be addressed.
+Click on the red error message which will take you directly to the item in the plan that needs attention.
+Be sure to read the messages as they usually provide a good description of what needs to be addressed.

 Checklist – Things to check following the import of a client fact find